CartoDB/observatory-extension/docs/guides/02-accessing-the-data-observatory.md

 5) Apply the OBS function to modify your table.

-For example, the following image displays a SQL query using the Boundary method, [`OBS_GetBoundariesByGeometry(geom geometry, geometry_id text)`](https://carto.com/docs/carto-engine/data/boundary-functions/#obsgetboundariesbygeometrygeom-geometry-geometryid-text) function.
+For example, the following image displays a SQL query using the Boundary function, [`OBS_GetBoundariesByGeometry(geom geometry, geometry_id text)`](https://carto.com/docs/carto-engine/data/boundary-functions/#obsgetboundariesbygeometrygeom-geometry-geometryid-text) function.
 The SQL query inserts the boundary data as a single polygon geometry for each row of data.

 ![Query OBS Function in empty dataset](../img/obs_getboundary.jpg)